-Steering wheel Audio + Telephone controls
+Steering wheel Audio + Telephone version controls

-Fig. 55 Controls on the steering wheel
+Fig. 53 Controls on the steering wheel.

-Fig. 56 Steering wheel controls (depending on version of model)
+Fig. 54 Steering wheel controls (depends on model)

-Button Radio CD/MP3/USB/iPod AUX NAVIGATOR TELEPHONE A Volume up Volume up Volume up Volume up Volume up В Volume down Volume down Volume down Volume down Volume down C Search for next station Next track Hold down: Fast forward No function specified No function specified No function specified D Search for last station Previous track No function specified No function specified No function specified
+Button Radio CD/MP3/USB/iPod AUX NAVIGATOR TELEPHONE A Volume up Volume up Volume up Volume up Volume up B Volume down Volume down Volume down Volume down Volume down © Search for next station Next track Hold down: fast forward No function specified No function specified No function specified D Search for last station Previous track Hold down: quick rewind No function specified No function specified No function specified E No function specified No function specified No function specified No function specified Accept incoming call (press briefly) Reject incoming call (press and hold down) End ongoing call /establish call (press briefly) Switch to private mode (press and hold down) Redial last number (press and hold down) ^a

-E No function specified No function specified No function specified No function specified Accept incoming call (press briefly) Reject incoming call (press and hold down) End ongoing call /establish call (press briefly) Switch to private mode (press and hold down) Redial last number (press and hold down) ^{a)} F Activation of voice recogni- tion for mobile phone con- nected to the system (if the phone has this function) / MUTE Activation of voice recognition for mobile phone connected to the system (if the phone has this function) / MUTE Activation of voice recog- nition for mobile phone connected to the system (if the phone has this function) / MUTE Activation of voice recog- nition for mobile phone connected to the system (if the phone has this function) / MUTE Activation of voice recog- nition for mobile phone connected to the system (if the phone has this function) / MUTE © Next preset ^{b)} Next track ^{b)} No function specified Operates on instrument panel Operates on instrument panel/No function specified H Previous preset ^{b)} Previous track ^{b)} No function specified Operates on instrument panel Operates on instrument panel/No function specified 0 Change menu on instrument panel Change menu on instrument panel Change menu on instru- ment panel No function specified Change menu on instru- ment panel 1 Change menu on instrument panel Change menu on instrument panel Change menu on instru- ment panel No function specified Change menu on instru- ment panel K Operates on instrument pan- el Operates on instrument panel Operates on instrument panel Operates on instrument panel Operates on instrument panel/No function specified L Operates on instrument pan- el Operates on instrument panel Operates on instrument panel Operates on instrument panel Operates on instrument panel/No function specified a) For a more detailed description of how to use this button, please refer to the Radio navigation System User Handbook (SEAT Media System)
+F Activation of voice recogni- tion for mobile phone con- nected to the system (if the phone has this function) / MUTE Activation of voice recognition for mobile phone connected to the system (if the phone has this function) / MUTE Activation of voice recog- nition for mobile phone connected to the system (if the phone has this function) / MUTE Activation of voice recog- nition for mobile phone connected to the system (if the phone has this function) / MUTE Activation of voice recog- nition for mobile phone connected to the system (if the phone has this function) / MUTE G Next preset ^{b)} Next track ^{b)} No function specified Operates on instrument panel Acts upon instrument panel/No function specified H Previous preset ^{b)} Previous track ^{b)} No function specified Operates on instrument panel Acts upon instrument panel/No function specified 0 Change menu on instrument panel Change menu on instrument panel Change menu on instru- ment panel No function specified Change menu on instru- ment panel 1 Change menu on instrument panel Change menu on instrument panel Change menu on instru- ment panel No function specified Change menu on instru- ment panel K Operates on instrument pan- el Operates on instrument panel Operates on instrument panel Operates on instrument panel Acts upon instrument panel/No function specified L Operates on instrument pan- el Operates on instrument panel Operates on instrument panel Operates on instrument panel Acts upon instrument panel/No function specified a) For a more detailed description of how to use this button, please refer to the Radio Navigation System User Handbook (SEAT Media System)

-Safety First Operating instructions Practical Tips Technical Specifications b) Only if the panel is in Audio menu.
+$^{^{\}mathrm{b})}$ Only if the panel is in Audio menu.